TLe2023/PaymentFraudDetection/Fraud_Payment_Detection_Report.md

     Recall = (TP) / (TP + FN)

-    In addition to the Accuracy and Fbeta scores, the **confusion matrix, the precision-recall curve (average prevision score) and ROC-AUC (receiver operating characteristic – area under curve)** were used to further analyse and evaluate the models.
+    In addition to the Accuracy and Fbeta scores, the **confusion matrix, the precision-recall curve (average presision score) and ROC-AUC (receiver operating characteristic – area under curve)** were used to further analyse and evaluate the models.

 - **Other considerations:** In addition to the model performance metrics mentioned above, **speed** or train time and **ease of interpretation** (particularly to regulatory bodies) were also considered when selecting the model.